Why It is Difficult to Navigate the World?

 A parallel to the climate change and resource depletion debate can be illustrated by Marion Keech, a housewife in suburban Minneapolis back in 1954.
 Keech had been receiving messages from aliens, from the planet Clarion, for a number of years.
 Keech believed this year would be remarkable.
 She had gathered with a small group of followers awaiting the apocalypse.
 Human civilization would be destroyed by a massive flood at the stroke of midnight on December 20, 1954.
 Keech and her followers were convinced the flood was coming.

 All marked the date of Armageddon on their calendars, quit their jobs, sold their homes and didn’t bother buying Christmas presents for friends or relatives.
 Gathered at her home on the evening of the 20th, Keech was unaware prominent social psychologist, Leon Festinger and some of his colleagues had infiltrated the group.
-They were hoping to observe and study the reaction of the cultist when the world was still intact and the aliens which were supposed to escort them to a waiting spaceship did not materialise.
+Festinger and his group were hoping to observe and study the reaction of the cultist when the world was still intact and the aliens which were supposed to escort them to a waiting spaceship did not materialise.

 The stroke of midnight passed at the Keech residence and nothing happened.
 One of Keech’s group noticed another clock in the room showing the time as 11:55.
 A sigh of relief fills the room and the group agrees it is not yet midnight.
 Both clocks in the room are now showing it is clearly past midnight and still no sign of the alien visitors.
 The group sits in stunned silence.
 It is now 4:00 am and the group continues to sit in silence after a few feeble attempts have been made to explain the alien no show.
 Keech breaks down and begins crying.